-Each semester, a 7-week teaching circle is offered online via MyCourses.
-This circle focuses on how to incorporate inclusive teaching activities and habits into the classroom experience to better serve today’s college student’s culturally-informed learning.
-Tenured, non-tenured, adjunct faculty and teaching staff are welcomed to participate.
+Each semester, a 7-week learning community is offered online via MyCourses.
+This learning community focuses on how to incorporate inclusive teaching activities and habits into the classroom experience to better serve today’s college student’s culturally-informed learning.
+Tenured, non-tenured, adjunct faculty, teaching staff and graduate students are welcomed to participate.

 In partnership with the Provost, the Office of Faculty Affairs and the Office of Faculty Diversity & Recruitment, this in-person experience is offered separately for faculty and staff as each group and individual search committee members look to ensure inclusive hiring practices are incorporated into future hiring processes.
 Register here